jebeso/portefolje/_posts/replication-study.md

 ---
-title: 'Psychology publication'
+title: 'Publication'
-excerpt: "As a part of my master's degree in Social Psychology at Vrije Universiteit Amsterdam, I conducted and published a replication study.
-I quite enjoyed the publication process, though I never became a huge fan of the subject matter.
-The paper been cited more than 40 times, however, so I guess you could say my academic career was short and impactful?!"
+excerpt: "I did a study as part of my master's degree in Psychology.
+The paper been cited more than 40 times, so I guess you could say my academic career was short and impactful?"
 genre: 'Prose'
 coverImage: '/assets/blog/paper.jpg'
 date: '2016-01-29T17:14:07.322Z'